VariableGoose/2d-lighting/README.md

 In this project I learned a lot about using WebGL and [Emscripten](https://emscripten.org/).
 A bug I ran into was the limited support for renderable color formats on textures.
 I had created textures using the
-    `GL_RGB16F` internal format but that's not considered renderable.
+    `GL_RGB16F` internal format, but that's not considered renderable.
 Only when switching to `GL_RGBA16F` did it work.

 ## Building